Mouseworld-Lab/NDT-Prototype/README.md

     > 1. Only add one end of the veth pair because the other end (veth3) will be assigned to the gateway2 pod.
 For this demo, veth3 is already assigned in the Topology/Network/gateway2.yaml file.
     > 2. Has been tested on a cluster created with Kubeadm.

-    >  **Note:**
     If you plan to use this setup with other clusters, such as Kind, additional steps are required:

     ### 1. Create a VXLAN interface on the host machine where KNE is running:

     Run the following commands on the host machine to create and bring up the VXLAN interface:

     ```
     sudo ip link add vxlan-1 type vxlan id 97 dev enp1s0 dstport 47 remote <remote-ip-host-L2S-M>
     sudo ip link set vxlan-1 up
     ```

     ### 2. Add the vxlan-1 interface to the bridge created by Kind (e.g., br-62xxxx)
     ```
     sudo brctl addif  br-6200aa9847f8 vxlan-1
     ```

     ### 3. Modify the peer_intf field in the gateway2.yaml file:

     Update the *peer_intf* field to *eth0* in the gateway2.yaml file.
 This interface corresponds to the interface of the host created in Kind as the container's network interface.
     ```
     peer_intf: eth0
     ```

 ## Configuration on the Edge Machine:
 - #### Create a VXLAN Interface